Kaloskopi: Location

 The village is located in the middle of a dense fir forest, while on the south side it seems that the forest of the hill of Lyritsa with the plane trees, walnuts, oaks, cherries and apple trees completes the green landscape.
 Nestled at the foot of Gkiona, the village is surrounded by Mount Kallidromo in the east, Vardousia in the west, Oiti in the north and Parnassos in the south.
 Kaloskopi has plenty of spring water that overflows the stone-curved founts and irrigates the gardens of the houses.

-Kaloskopi can be accessed by road from the 200th kilometer of the New Athens-Lamia National Highway at the exit of Thermopylae, by train from the station of Bralos and then by taxi or bus only from Amfissa and Lamia.
+Kaloskopi is accessible by Phocis Provincial Road 5, about 13.5 km north west from the EO27 road, by train from Bralos station, and then by taxi or bus only from Amfissa and Lamia.